 Below are the guidelines for visits to the Hatfield Library from high school groups:

-- Requests to visit the library must be made to the Associate University Librarian for Public Services and Collection Development.
+- Requests to visit the library must be made to the Associate University Librarian for Collections, Teaching, and Research.

 - Groups will be limited to 10-15 students; smaller groups are preferred because of space concerns and limited resources.

 - A teacher or librarian from the high school must accompany students.
 Students should refer to the teacher or school librarian first for help using library materials.

 - Student assignments for use of the library must be well defined and appropriate for an academic library.
 Topics to be researched should be conveyed to the library staff before the visit.
 Students should have done substantial work on their topics before coming to the Hatfield Library so that they can use their time here productively.
 The library should be considered the final resource for researching their topics rather than the first.